 Rwanda is different.
 Driving from the airport to the center of the capital Kigali, you feel a bit like in the Tuscany in Italy.
 Green alleys and red-roofed houses in „the land of a thousand hills“.
 As an European you might forget that you are only some 200 km away from the equator, in the middle of the African continent.

 Rwanda is one of the best organized countries in Africa.
 It ranks 2nd in Gallup’s Law and Order Index 2018 and 4th in Transparency International’s Corruption Perceptions Index 2018.
-It is probably the cleanest country on the continent, as it was first to ban plastic bags already in 2006 (!) and it is organizing regular cleaning campaigns by its population.
+It is probably the cleanest country on the continent, as it was first in Africa to ban plastic bags already in 2008 (!) and it is organizing regular cleaning campaigns by its population.

 Economically, in 2018 Rwanda was the fastest growing country in Sub-Sahara Africa (8,6%) and is projected to continue with the same pace (World Economic Outlook, IMF, April 2019).